ASK MR SID

 Startups tend to focus on viability and valuation as well as the “hero” status of the founder, often at the expense of good corporate governance.

-Alternative to Alternate Directors
+Alternative to alternate directors

 What are the alternatives to not needing to have alternate directors?